KULeuvenNeuromechanics/PredSim/README.md

 Typically simulations are run in batch mode on the cluster, meaning you prepare a so-called job script including all commands that need to be executed to run a simulation.
-Below is an example of such a job script; for debugging or test runs you can also execute the commands from a terminal on the cluster.
+Below is an example of such a job script, which is also included as the `run_simulation.slurm` file in the repository.
+For debugging or test runs you can also execute the commands from the job script in a terminal on the cluster.

 ```bash
 #!/bin/bash -l